-The ASPCA Animal Poison Control Center is flooded with calls every Halloween from worried pet owners and from veterinarians who need help.
-To help you prepare for the big night we've put together two lists—the first one for veterinarians and the second for pet owners—based on our most commonly noted problems.
+The ASPCA Animal Poison Control Center is flooded with calls every Halloween from worried pet owners and veterinarians who need help.
+To help you prepare for the big night, we've put together two lists—the first one for veterinarians and the second for pet owners—based on our most commonly noted problems.
 And don't forget to download the posters for fast and easy reference in your facility!

 4) Watch for emesis.
 Timely emesis is often key to preventing significant signs in asymptomatic pets with chocolate toxicosis.
 Dogs will often vomit a large percentage of the chocolate ingested, and we will avoid seeing significant signs in pets who have ingested mild to moderate doses of chocolate.

 5) Test sedatives in advance.
 Some pets may need a sedative to cope with all the monsters coming to their doors.
 Make sure your clients know they should ask for instructions well in advance, and it is always a good idea to do a trial run before the big night to see how a pet will react to a sedative.
 Don't wait until Halloween night to test a new medication.

 Share these safety tips on social media and have them at your front desk for reference by staff.

 1) Lock candy safely away.
 Kids love to stash candy in their rooms, but a dog's keen sense of smell will lead them to even the most cleverly hidden treasure.
 Contact a veterinary professional right away if your pet does get into Halloween candy, especially if it contains chocolate or is sugar-free and contains xylitol.